Peter-duiyi/Cplusplus/Some Visual Studio operations.md

 ```

 ### How to run project seperately without opening a new VS window
-* add project to current solution and right click it to set it a Startup Project
+* add project to current solution and right click it to set it a startup project